On the isometric composition operators on the Bloch space in $\mathbb{C}^n$: Open Questions

-In \cite{CC3}, the question on whether the components of the symbols $\f$ of the isometric composition operators for the polydisk $\f\in H(\BigD^n)$ must depend on a single distinct complex variable was raised.

-(5) Are there any other holomorphic maps $\varphi$ which induce an isometric composition operator on the Bloch space of the polydisk besides those whose components are defined in terms of the isometries on the Bloch space on $\BigD$?

-A negative answer to this question and Theorem~\ref{polyt} would yield a positive answer to question (4) for the case of the polydisk.
+\item[(5)] Are there any other holomorphic maps $\varphi$ which induce an isometric composition operator on the Bloch space of the polydisk besides those whose components are defined in terms of the isometries on the Bloch space on $\BigD$?\\ \\ A negative answer to this question and Theorem~\ref{polyt} would yield a positive answer to question (4) for the case of the polydisk.

-(6) Are there any isometric composition operators on the Bloch space of the polydisk whose symbols are not onto?
+\item[(6)] Are there any isometric composition operators on the Bloch space of the polydisk whose symbols are not onto?

 \begin{definition} \cite{CM} A functional Banach space $\cal{Y}$ on a set $X$ is called {\bf algebraically consistent} if the only non-zero bounded linear functionals $k$ on $\cal{Y}$ such that $k(fg)=k(f)k(g)$ whenever $f,g,fg\in \cal{Y}$ are point evaluations (i.e. functionals of the form $K_x(f)=f(x)$ for each $f\in \cal{Y}$, where $x\in X$).\end{definition}